vuitsu/cover_downloader/README.md

 # cover_downloader
-A tkinter application that allows you to get album/single covers.
+A tkinter application that allows you to get album/single covers easily.

 ## Important
 You need to install this :